|Guide||♦||3 Triplogs||0 Topics|

 Thumb your nose at the big eye

-This is the second-highest peak in the Castle Dome Mountains and offers excellent views across the entire range, as well as distant views across the entire Kofa NWR and much of southwest Arizona.
+Thumb Peak is the second-highest peak in the Castle Dome Mountains and offers excellent views across the entire range and distant views across the entire Kofa NWR and much of southwest Arizona.

 Getting to the hike likely takes longer than the hike itself.
 Check drive directions for details.

 To gain this peak, begin at the end of the road near the Big Eye Mine deep in the Kofa Wilderness.
 Follow the wash upstream about 100 yards as it turns to the right.
 Turn left and climb out of the main wash on the small ridge above the wash that enters from the left.
-For the first half mile or so it is easier to hike on the ridge above the drainage as the footing is flat and the vegetation well-spaced.
-At the .4 mile mark you approach the main drainage coming down from the mountain above.
-Stay to the left along a narrow knife ridge and continue up the main drainage to about the .75 mile mark.
+For the first half mile or so, it is easier to hike on the ridge above the drainage as the footing is flat and the vegetation well-spaced.
+At the 0.4 mile mark, you approach the main drainage coming down from the mountain above.
+Stay to the left along a narrow knife ridge and continue up the main drainage to about the 0.75-mile mark.

 You may find more success staying out of the drainage, but the side-hill footing can get annoying.
 Dropping into the drainage is a more direct fall-line climb, but features more brush and occasional catclaw.
 Pick your poison.

-Once on the ridge, cross over to the east side and traverse along the slope to the northeast corner of the peak where you can scramble the final 100 feet to the summit.
-There is a short 10-foot climb that some may consider to be an easy class-4.
-Exposure is minimal and if you've made it this far the climb should be no problem for you.
+Once on the ridge, cross over to the east side and traverse along the slope to the northeast corner of the peak, where you can scramble the final 100 feet to the summit.
+There is a short 10-foot climb that some may consider an easy class-4.
+Exposure is minimal, and if you've made it this far, the climb should be no problem for you.
 Once on the summit, enjoy the views, sign the register, and head back the way you came.